Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Camino Francés goes through the city, and as it passes by the grand Catedral de León, it turns westward to walk through town.
 As the Camino approaches the Río Bernesga on the west side, it walks through the Plaza de San Marcus, shown below, containing the Church and Convent of San Marcus.

-Here is a sunrise photo of the Plaza de San Marcus, as we saw it on day one, at the very beginning of our Camino del Salvador.
+Here is a photo of the Plaza de San Marcus the day before our walk and at the very beginning of our Camino del Salvador.

 Be sure to locate this wonderful place and the pilgrim's statue, shown below, that marks the official beginning of the pilgrimage to Oviedo!